TILOS-AI-Institute/MacroPlacement/Docs/OurProgress/README.md

 - **BlackParrot (Quad-Core):**
 We have done similar macro shuffling experiment for BlackParrot (Quad-Core) design.
 The following table shows the preCTS / postPlaceOpt and postRouteOpt metrics.
 We shuffled the macros using six different seeds where seed values are 111, 222, 333, 444, 555 and 666.
-  - For the shuffled designs, the total power increase by 6%, the wirelength increase by 33%, and the runtime increase by 16% on average.
+  - For the shuffled designs, the total power increases by 6%, the wirelength increases by 33%, and the runtime increases by 16% on average.

 <table>
 <thead>